adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 />
 </Zoom>

-After you receive the translated files, import them with the **Import** button in a balk or one by one.
-Adapty will validate the imported files to make sure they match the format and paywall remote config structure.
+Once you’ve received the translated files, use the **Import** button to upload them all at once or individually.
+Adapty will automatically validate the files to ensure they match the correct format and paywall remote config structure.

 ### Import file format

-For successful import, the import file should match several requirements:
+- To ensure a successful import, the import file must meet the following requirements:

+  - **File Name and Extension:**
-- It should be named as the locale it belongs to and have .json extension.
-You can always check and copy the locale name in the Adapty Dashboard.
-If the name id not recognized, the import will fail.
+    The file name must match the locale it represents and have a `.json` extension.
+You can verify and copy the locale name in the Adapty Dashboard.
+If the name is not recognized, the import will fail.

   <Zoom>
     <img src={require('./img/locale-name.webp').default}